Laramidia

 Laramidia was an island continent that existed during the Late Cretaceous period (99.6–66 Ma), when the Western Interior Seaway split the continent of North America in two.
-In the Mesozoic era, Laramidia was an island land mass separated from Appalachia to the east by the Western Interior Seaway.
+In the Mesozoic era, Laramidia was an island land mass separated from Appalachia and Hudsonia to the east by the Western Interior Seaway.
 It was home to many dinosaurs including ankylosaurs, ceratopsians, and tyrannosaurs.
 The seaway eventually shrank, split across the Dakotas, and retreated toward the Gulf of Mexico and the Hudson Bay.
 The masses joined, forming the continent of North America.

 Laramidia is named after the Laramide orogeny.
 The name was coined by J. David Archibald in 1996.

 Geography

 Laramidia stretched from modern-day Alaska to Mexico.
 The area is rich in dinosaur fossils.
 Tyrannosaurs, dromaeosaurids, troodontids, hadrosaurs, ceratopsians (including Kosmoceratops and Utahceratops), pachycephalosaurs, and titanosaur sauropods are some of the dinosaur groups that lived on this landmass.
 A strong latitudinal climatic gradient existed on the landmass in the final 15 million years of the Cretaceous, helping drive regional provincialism of dinosaur faunas.